Ragnarok540/csvql/README.md

 # CSV-SQL
-CSV-SQL is an easy to use, open source command line application to work with CSVs file that anyone can use.
+CSV-SQL is an easy to use, open source command line tool to work with CSV files.

 # Features
-- Load one one or more CSV files into an embedded database as tables
+- Load one or more CSV files into an embedded database as tables
 - Query the data using SQL
-- Create CSV files ffom the results of SQL queries
+- Create new CSV files from the result of an SQL query

 ## Commands